zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 ## Loading many-to-many relations

-To load question with categories inside you must specify relation in `FindOptions`:
+To load questions with categories inside you must specify the relation in `FindOptions`:

 ```typescript
 const questionRepository = connection.getRepository(Question);